Divisional Head: J. Andrew Holey

 These programs are designed for students interested in teaching science at the secondary (grades 5-12) level.
 These course sequences must be combined with a minor in secondary education and a subject area major.
 Students should contact the education department early in their college career for advice on licensing requirements.

 Students are advised that a science program fulfilling Minnesota licensure academic requirements may require a ninth semester, course overloads and/or summer school.
-Consult Frank Rioux (natural science) or the Education Department Chair for the approved program.
+Consult the Natural Science Division Head or the Education Department Chair for the approved program.

 Science Requirements for 5-8 Licensure (40 credits)